clemsciences/old_norse_dictionary_zoega/README.md

 * [ ] handle more dictionary entry,
 * [ ] process all entries so that we would get virtually all the Old Norse words,
 * [ ] for each form, we can associate lemmata with a proposed POS tag.

+## Elaboration of data

+Data come from https://github.com/GreekFellows/lesser-dannatt and http://norroen.info/dct/zoega by Tim Ermolaev.
+Then `utils.first_step()` is launched.
+I modified the files in order to ensure XML syntax consistency, finally `utils.second_step()` is launched.